gor181/python-course-hints/chapter1.md

 add some changes (automatic save shouldn't happen)

 This is the abcssignment text.
-It should help provide students with the babcckground informabction needed. aa
+It should help provide studentsa with the babcckground informabction needed. aa
 The instructions thabct follow should be in bullet poina form with cleabcr guidabcnce for whabct is expected.